free5gc/free5gc.github.io/docs/blog/1-free5gc-with-namespace.md

-# Use network namespace to separate the 5GC and RAN simulator
+# Use network namespace to separate the 5G core (5GC) and RAN simulator

 ## Overview

-This article leverages namespace to run [UERANSIM](https://github.com/aligungr/UERANSIM), is an opensource applying 5G-UE and RAN(gNodeB) simulator, and connect to the free5GC.
+This technique leverages namespace to run [UERANSIM](https://github.com/aligungr/UERANSIM), an opensource 5G-UE and RAN(gNodeB) simulator, and connect to free5GC.
-UERANSIM follows the 3GPP spec for developing, can support multiple 5GC including free5GC.
+UERANSIM follows the 3GPP specification for developing and can support multiple 5G core (5GC) including free5GC.

 Why are we using namespace?
-Well, you can follow [ULCL](https://github.com/s5uishida/free5gc_ueransim_ulcl_sample_config) and [free5GC compose](https://github.com/free5gc/free5gc-compose) to set up environment with VM and docker, but the hardware resources could meet limitation.
+Well, you can follow [ULCL](https://github.com/s5uishida/free5gc_ueransim_ulcl_sample_config) and [free5GC compose](https://github.com/free5gc/free5gc-compose) to set up the environment with VM and docker, but there are limitations for hardware’s capability.
 With network namespace, you can have different and separate network instances of network interfaces and routing tables that operate independently.

+So, what is network namespace?
+Network namespace makes a copy of network stack with its own routing table, firewall and devices.
+A named network namespace is an object at ```/var/run/netns/```.
+The file descriptor resulting from opening ```/var/run/netns/``` refers to the specified network namespace.
+Holding that file descriptor open keeps the network namespace alive.

+And how to make both namespaces communicating?
+A virtual Ethernet device (veth) pair provides the abstraction that can be used to create tunnels between network namespaces, and can be used to create bridge to a physical network device in another namespace.
+Veth pair also be used as standalone network devices.
+When the namespace freed, veth device which attatch to would be destroyed.

 The environment is as follow.
 Suppose you have already installed as well as set up [free5GC](https://free5gc.org/guide/#information) and [UERANSIM](https://github.com/aligungr/UERANSIM/wiki/Installation) properly.

+- free5GC v3.3.0
+- UERANSIM v3.1.0

 > [!NOTE]
 > *Namespace free5GC* represents host network namespace.
 And enp0s5 is an ethernet interface connectting to external.